Chapter 1 (Legion): Marketing

 The first footage from the episode was shown at San Diego Comic-Con 2016, when Marvel's Chief Creative Officer Joe Quesada debuted the first trailer for the series at his "Cup O'Joe" panel.
 Response to the trailer from critics was positive, particularly for its unique tone and visuals.
-Kelly West at Cinema Blend called the trailer "all kinds of weird... in a good way".
+Kelly West at CinemaBlend called the trailer "all kinds of weird... in a good way".
 At New York Comic-Con later that year, the series held its own panel, where the first half of the episode was screened.
 Nick Romano of Entertainment Weekly called the footage "just as chaotic as the mind of David Haller" and "almost Kubrickian in nature".
 The full episode premiered at a red carpet event on January 26, 2017, in West Hollywood's Pacific Design Center.
 It was received enthusiastically by the audience, including the character's original creator Bill Sienkiewicz.
 The event was followed by various marketing ventures, including an "immersive art exhibit" for the next three days, and a cocktail bar at the Century Club in London on February 8, named The Mutant Lounge.